Course Notes from Music Appreciation Courses

 Music of the Baroque Period

-Bach’s Brandenburg Concertos, Handel’s Messiah, Vivaldi’s Four Seasons - the Baroque period has given us some of the most dramatic and beautiful compositions of music history.
-This study day unravels the rich complexity of Baroque music, providing insight into the works of Bach, Handel and Vivaldi and their contemporaries, in their social and historical context.
-Learn what makes Baroque music sound Baroque, and what the great composers were striving to achieve.
+The Baroque period has given us some of the most dramatic and beautiful compositions of music history.
+Unravel the rich complexity of Baroque music, learn what makes Baroque music sound Baroque, and what the great composers were striving to achieve.

 Music of the Classical Period

-Eighteenth century composers believed that music should be understood and appreciated by all, regardless of class or education.
-Little wonder then that the music of this period, composed by such greats as Haydn, Mozart and Beethoven, is so popular.
-This day examines the music of the classical period, its structures and forms, its historical and social context, and its principal composers.
+Eighteenth century composers believed that music should be appreciated by all, regardless of class or education: little wonder then that the music is so popular!
+This course examines the music of the classical period, its structures, its historical context, and its principal composers.

 Music of the Romantic Period

-“Who can do anything after Beethoven?”
-Composers in nineteenth century Europe had a daunting predecessor, but the music they wrote is some of the most beautiful and dramatic of all classical music.
-Examining the music of the Romantic period in its historical and social context, we look at the works of composers such as Beethoven, Schumann, Schubert, Liszt, Chopin, Mendelssohn, Brahms and Tchaikovsky.
-No musical knowledge is necessary.
+Composers in nineteenth century Europe wrote some of the most beautiful and dramatic of all classical music.
+Examining the music of the Romantic period in its historical context, including the works of composers such as Beethoven, Schubert, Chopin, Mendelssohn and Tchaikovsky.

 Music of the Impressionist Period